Connect with us

 A traffic jam in Nairobi.

-Special lanes will be set up across the city for use by high capacity buses.
+Special lanes will be set up across the city for use by high-capacity buses.
 PHOTO | FILE

-The project, which is jointly funded by the World Bank (Sh25.2 billion) and the government of Kenya (Sh9.8 billion), is scheduled to begin next year and will include the expansion of Uhuru Highway and establishment of a rapid bus transit and commuter rail system.
+The project, which is jointly funded by the World Bank (Sh25.2 billion) and the government of Kenya (Sh9.8 billion), is scheduled to begin next year and will include the expansion of Uhuru Highway and the establishment of a rapid bus transit and commuter rail system.

 According to the National Urban Transport Improvement Project team leader Josphat Sasia, a National Metropolitan Transport Authority (NMTA) will be established to regulate public transport within the city.

-“NMTA will oversee the implementation of the planned Nairobi Urban Transport Improvement Project that includes the upgrade of JKIA -Museum Hill-Rironi Road to a six lane road,” Mr Sasia said.
+“NMTA will oversee the implementation of the planned Nairobi Urban Transport Improvement Project that includes the upgrade of JKIA -Museum Hill-Rironi Road to a six-lane road,” Mr Sasia said.

 The authority will also finance the construction and operation of a new rapid bus and metro rail transport systems aimed to ease traffic congestion in the city by facilitating faster movement of people and goods.

-The tendering process for the project will be done next year, according to Gilbert Arasa, an executive engineer with the Roads ministry.
+The tendering process for the project will be done next year, according to Gilbert Arasa, an executive engineer with the Roads Ministry.

 Other planned road projects include Ring Road-Ngara-Juja Road-Komarock Road to Kangundo Road junction and the Haile Selassie-Ring Road-Pumwani junction, which will remove roundabouts to reduce traffic congestion.